tlicata/norway/README.md

-A Vagrant development environment for Lisp Flavored Erlang (LFE) projects.
-Based on the requirements listed in the "From Source" section on the
+A Vagrant development environment for Lisp Flavored Erlang (LFE) and Elixir projects.
+The LFE setup is based on the requirements listed in the "From Source" section on the
 [Getting LFE](https://lfe.gitbooks.io/quick-start/content/1.html) page
 of the